ethpandaops/optimism-package/README.md

         #
         # Leave empty to use the default supervisor configuration
         supervisor_params:
+        # Interop set can be disabled for ease of local development
+        #
+        # Defaults to true
+        enabled: true
       - name: "interop-set-1"
         # "*" can be used to quickly add all networks into one interop set
         participants: "*"